MYC

 The molecular weight of the MYC (c-Myc) protein can vary based on post-translational modifications, but it is approximately 57-70 kDa.
 This transcription factor regulates the expression of a wide range of target genes and is expressed in various tissues and cell types during normal development and cellular processes.
-While MYC is vital for normal cell growth and development, its dysregulation can contribute to the development of various cancers, including Burkitt’s lymphoma, breast cancer, and colorectal cancer.
-Additionally, amplification or overexpression of MYC is a common genetic alteration in many human cancers.
+While it is vital for normal cell growth and development, its dysregulation can contribute to the development of various cancers, including Burkitt’s lymphoma, breast cancer, and colorectal cancer.
+Additionally, its amplification or overexpression is a common genetic alteration in many human cancers.

 Showing all 15 results